Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Measuring Feature Responsiveness

+This model allows practitioners to specify feasible interventions and their deterministic and stochastic effects.
+They can define feasible interventions and deterministic downstream effects in the action set $\Ajset{\xp}{j}$ through \emph{actionability constraints}.
+These include \emph{separable constraints} that only pertain to one feature (e.g., bounds and monotonicity) and \emph{joint constraints} across multiple features (e.g., deterministic downstream effects).
+As shown in \cref{Table::ActionabilityConstraintsCatalog}, we can elicit these constraints from human experts in natural language and convert them into equations that we can embed into optimization problems to enforce actionability~\citep[e.g., to search for recourse actions][]{ustun2019actionable,kothari2024prediction}.

+Practitioners can define stochastic effects through the conditional probability distribution $\dnstreamProb$.
+This distribution can represent probabilistic causal effects of interventions.
+For example, we can model the impact of employment on health insurance with $\varepsilon_{\textfn{has\_insurance}} \sim a_{\textfn{employed}} \cdot \mathrm{Bernoulli}(\lambda)$, where whether one has health insurance largely follows their employment status.
+Similarly, we can model random fluctuations in features that occur between successive predictions.
+For instance, we can model the fluctuation in the number of bank transactions per month with $\varepsilon_{\textfn{n\_transactions}} \sim \mathrm{Pois}(\lambda)$.
+In both cases, $\dnstreamProb$ denotes the corresponding probability mass functions.

+\paragraph{Measuring Responsiveness} Given our intervention model, we wish to score each feature by the probability that an individual attains a target prediction after performing an arbitrary intervention. \begin{definition} Given a model $\clf{}:\X \to \Y$, a point $\xp \in \X$, a feature $j \in \intrange{d}$, its action set $\Ajset{\xp}{j}$ and the downstream distribution $\dnstreamProb$, the \emph{responsiveness score} of feature $j$ measures the probability that an intervention on feature $j$ attains the target prediction:

+\end{definition} Here, a score of $\rscore{\xp}{j} = 0$ means that changing feature $j$ cannot achieve $\ytarget$, while $\rscore{\xp}{j} = 1$ means any intervention on $j$ will achieve $\ytarget$. \paragraph{Benefit for Consumer Protection} When we construct feature-highlighting explanations using the top-$k$ most responsive features, we reveal the $k$ most promising paths to recourse.
+By construction, they are features where arbitrary interventions are most likely to lead to a target prediction.
+We make no assumptions on how individuals will change their features beyond actionability constraints specified in $\Ajset{\xp}{j}$.
+This is because modeling how individuals will intervene on features is not feasible; it cannot be verified a priori.

-This approach offers stronger protections by: (1) providing explanations \emph{only} to individuals with recourse, and (2) detecting potentially misleading or uninformative feature-highlighting explanations. \begin{remark} Given a model $\clf{}: \X \to \Y$, let $\rscore{\xp}{1} \ldots \rscore{\xp}{d}$ denote the feature responsiveness scores for an individual $\xp \in \X$.
-If $\rscore{\xp}{j} = 0$ for all $j\in \intrange{d}$, then either: \begin{enumerate*}[label={(\alph*)}] \item $\clf{}$ assigns a fixed prediction to $\xp$, or \item $\clf{}$ can only provide recourse to $\xp$ through a joint intervention on two or more features. \end{enumerate*} \end{remark}
+Contrary to existing methods, our approach provides explanations \emph{only} to individuals with recourse---i.e., we would never provide reasons without recourse.
+In effect, we can detect instances where providing feature-highlighting explanations can be misleading or harmful by checking if the responsiveness score $\rscore{\xp}{j} = 0$ for all features. \begin{remark} Given a model $\clf{}: \X \to \Y$, denote its feature responsiveness scores at the point $\xp \in \X$ as $\rscore{\xp}{1} \ldots \rscore{\xp}{d}$.
+If $\rscore{\xp}{j} = 0$ for all $j\in \intrange{d}$, then either: \begin{enumerate}[label={(\alph*)},itemsep=0.1em,topsep=0.1em] \item $\clf{}$ assigns a fixed prediction to $\xp$, or \item $\clf{}$ can only provide recourse to $\xp$ through an intervention on two or more features. \end{enumerate} \end{remark}